 A tooth consists of hard enamel, dentin, and cementum with soft pulp tissue in the center.
-The pulp is the living tissue in a tooth.
-Pulp tissue consists of blood vessels, nerve fibers, lymphatics, and connective tissue.
-Pulp forms the major route of nourishment to the tooth.
-Pulp tissue extends all the way from the crown as a pulp chamber to the root as a root canal.
-A number of canals in a tooth varies from tooth to tooth.
-A number of root canals equal the number of roots in a tooth.
+The pulp is a living tissue that consists of blood vessels, nerve fibers, lymphatics, and connective tissue.
+It nourishes the tooth and extends from the crown as a pulp chamber to the root as a root canal.
+The number of canals varies from tooth to tooth, depending on the number of roots in a tooth.

 Root canal treatments are usually done under local anesthesia to reduce pain and anxiety in patients.
-Root canals are accessed through the openings made on the occlusal surface of the tooth.
-The canals are vigorously cleaned and irrigated to make them free-off infections and irritants.
-Canals are treated with intracanal medicaments.
-Canals are obturated permanently with gutta-percha.
-They are sealed with permanent filling material, usually with a miracle mix in posteriors and glass ionomer cement in anterior.
-During this treatment process patients are under mandatory antibiotics.
+The dentist accesses the root canal through the openings made on the occlusal surface of the tooth.
+He vigorously cleans and irrigates the canals to make them free from infections and irritants.
+He then treats the canals with intracanal medications.